Macungie, Pennsylvania: Industry

-Public education
+Education

 Macungie is served by the East Penn School District.
 Emmaus High School in Emmaus serves grades nine through twelve.
 Eyer Middle School and Lower Macungie Middle School, both located in Macungie, serve grades six through eight.
 Students in kindergarten through grade five attend either Macungie Elementary School, Shoemaker Elementary School, or Willow Lane Elementary School.
 Salem Christian School, a private Christian school serving preschool through high school, is located in Macungie.

 Transportation

 As of 2022, there were 9.75 mi of public roads in Macungie, of which 2.03 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 7.72 mi were maintained by the borough.

 Pennsylvania Route 100 crosses Macungie southeast–northwest as Main Street.
-Other outlet streets include Church Street to the southwest, Chestnut Street to the southwest and east, Walnut Street and Lehigh Street east to Brookside Road, and Willow Lane to the north.
-LANTA provides bus service to Macungie with LANtaFlex Route 501, which provides flexible bus service through advance reservations and offers connections to fixed-route buses in Trexlertown, Emmaus, and at Lehigh Valley Hospital–Cedar Crest.
+Other outlet streets include Church Street to the southwest, Chestnut Street to the southwest and east, Walnut and Lehigh streets east to Brookside Road, and Willow Lane to the north.
+LANta provides bus service to Macungie with LANtaFlex Route 501, which provides bus service through advance reservations and offers connections to fixed-route buses in Trexlertown, Emmaus, and at Lehigh Valley Hospital–Cedar Crest on Cedar Crest Boulevard in Allentown.

+Norfolk Southern's Reading Line passes through the town; a picnic pavilion known as the Macungie Train Watching Platform is located trackside on Main Street.
+The site was once the location of the Macungie station.